-10 Helpful Tips for Working at a Summer Camp for the 1st Time
+10 Tips for Working at a Summer Camp for the First Time

 1. Have as much contact with family & friends

 I’m not saying ring them or message them every day, but I’m sure at one point during your summer away you will get homesick.
 It is tough being away from loved ones, so keeping regular contact is good!
 Just so they know you’re alive and haven’t been eaten by grisly bears or raccoons ;)